japila-books/apache-spark-internals/docs/spark-HeartbeatReceiver.md

 | FIXME

 | <<Heartbeat, Heartbeat>>
-| Posted when `Executor` xref:executor:Executor.adoc#reportHeartBeat[informs that it is alive and reports task metrics].
+| Posted when `Executor` executor:Executor.md#reportHeartBeat[informs that it is alive and reports task metrics].

 | <<TaskSchedulerIsSet, TaskSchedulerIsSet>>
-| Posted when `SparkContext` link:spark-SparkContext-creating-instance-internals.adoc#TaskSchedulerIsSet[informs that `TaskScheduler` is available].
+| Posted when `SparkContext` spark-SparkContext-creating-instance-internals.md#TaskSchedulerIsSet[informs that `TaskScheduler` is available].
 |===

 [[internal-registries]]